Where Do You Put Your Weakest Soccer Player? (Easiest + Hardest)

 What is the least important position in soccer?

-Every soccer position plays an important role on the team.
+Every soccer position plays an essential role on the team.
 There is not a single position that does not matter.
 Some of the least risky positions for your team would be;

 1. Outside Backs